mourner/ama/readme.md

 - Use a succinct title and description.
 - Bugs & feature requests should be opened on the relevant issue tracker.
 - Support questions are better asked on Stack Overflow.
-- Be civil and polite :)
+- Be civil and polite.

 ### Links